KoiFresh/dieklingel-com/content/hardware/cad/index.md

 ::thumbnail{:src="/hardware/cad/mid-frame.jpg"}
 ::

-The mid frame connects the main fame with the outer frame, and leaves some space to level th main frame.
+The mid frame connects the main fame with the outer frame, and leaves some space to level the main frame.

 - ::download-link{:file="/hardware/cad/mid-frame.FCStd"}
   ::